 B3.
-CHECKS FOR UNDERSTANDING USING A VARIETY OF ASSESSMENT TECHNIQUES TO ENHANCE STUDENT LEARNING.
-DN makes few or no attempts to determine student comprehension AND gives students little or no feedback.
+CHECKS FOR UNDERSTANDING TO ENHANCE STUDENT LEARNING.
+InTASC 6e, 6g, 7l DN makes few or no attempts to determine student comprehension AND gives students little or no feedback.
 DE monitors student comprehension of content AND provides students with limited feedback.
-ME uses a variety of assessment techniques to monitor comprehension of the content AND provides students with timely meaningful feedback; EE AND analyzes individual and group comprehension of the content, AND gives all students substantive and specific feedback, AND makes appropriate instructional adjustments as necessary.
+ME uses a variety of assessment techniques to monitor comprehension of the content AND provides students with timely meaningful feedback.
+EE ANDanalyzes individual and group comprehension of the content, AND gives all students substantive and specific feedback.

-- Is the student teacher able to identify and diagnose performance errors quickly and accurately, both aurally and visually? - 2.
+- 1. Is the student teacher able to identify and diagnose performance errors quickly and accurately, both aurally and visually? - 2.
 Is feedback encouraging, succinct, specific and honest? - 3.
 Does the student teacher check for understanding throughout the lesson? - 4.
 Does the student teacher assess both individuals and groups? - 5.
 Does the student teacher involve individuals and groups in designing assessment, e.g. developing criteria for performance or composition? - 6.
 Does the student teacher recognize culturally specific ways of expressing understanding or confusion? - 7.
 Does the student teacher use a variety of means (verbal, nonverbal, written, etc.) and sources (other students, teacher observation, books, self-checking materials, self-assessment, etc.) to assess students' learning? - 8.
 Does the student teacher give frequent meaningful, substantive, and specific feedback for all students? - 9.
 Does the student teacher adjust instruction while in progress, with attention to the teachable moment?